 After using Drupal for many years, I’ve decided to switch to WordPress as my Content Management System.
-My hosting company, MacHighway, uses CPanel to manage user sites, and it provides a default version of PHP and its associated modules, which I don’t have access to change.
-It seems that recently, Drupal has changed their system requirements to require additional modules, which I don’t have installed, so I have not been able to upgrade to the most recent versions.
-I found that there are WordPress plug-ins which can migrate the content from Drupal sites which work quite well, so I’ve migrated this site to WordPress.
+My hosting company, MacHighway, uses cPanel to manage user sites, and it provides a default version of PHP and its associated modules, which I don’t have access to change.
+It seems that recently, Drupal has changed their system requirements to require additional PHP modules, which are not installed, so I have not been able to upgrade to the most recent releases.
+I found the FG Drupal to WordPress plug-in, which can migrate the content from Drupal sites which work quite well, so I’ve migrated this site to WordPress.
 I’ve done a few updates already, but I’ll try to review each of the pages to make sure that the graphics are there, etc.

 One of the most noticeable changes when switching from the Touareg to the Canyon was the headlights.
 The Touareg had really nice self-leveling High Intensity Discharge (HID) headlamps.
 By comparison, the OEM halogens in the Canyon felt like driving with a flashlight… I found that this was a common complaint discussed on forums like ColoradoFans forums and took one of the recommendations.